-In August 2013, the state adopted new child support modification guidelines.
-These guidelines can be confusing.
+The child support modification guidelines in Massachusetts can be confusing.
 It is important that you consult our attorney to discuss your concerns and determine the best course of action.
 Learn your options and speak with us.

 We understand how family issues can create tense, stressful dynamics.
 We can bring in a Guardian Ad Litem to help investigate conflicting family dynamics.

 These specialists conduct investigation on behalf of the court, and in the best interests of the children.
 During a modification hearing, the Guardian Ad Litem would make recommendations based on their investigation.

 We are dedicated to providing advocacy in the best interest of clients’ children.
 If you believe your child custody arrangement puts your children in immediate harm, we can file an Emergency Motion.
 Typically, the court would grant immediate temporary relief.
 Then, a new court date would be issued for all parties to attend.

 We have represented clients on both sides of these motions.
 We understand your concerns and desire to keep your children safe.